The Search for a Criterion for Certainty

 us with a viewpoint that is depressing and meaningless without any purpose or order”.

-The "religious argument" presents a criterion for searching for certainty, a criterion based on the question: does the concept of certainty lead to “benefit”?
-If the concept of certainty is beneficial for people (answering their enquiry about a trustworthy and meaningful knowledge) then we should believe in its existence.
-There is a problem in this view, however: what does it mean to be 'beneficial' and to whom?
+The "religious argument" presents jjjjjjjjja criterion for searching for certainty, a criterion based on the question: does the concept of certainty lead us to “benefit”?
+If the concept of certainty is beneficial for people (answering their enquiry about trustworthiness or meaning of knowledge) then we should believe in its existence.

-The application of the religious argument led to conflicting conclusions.
+History tells us that the application of the religious argument (about the benefit of religious beliefs) led people to conflicting results.
 Religious certainty is based on a belief in God as the “ultimate truth”.
-While the “ultimate truth” implies being - obviously - one ultimate truth, in reality however, many beliefs about God developed in the minds of different people.
-Instead of stability, benefit and order in history, competing claims for ultimate certainties led humanity to doubts and also to conflicts and to disastrous wars.
+While the “ultimate truth” implies being - obviously - one ultimate truth, in reality however, many incompatible beliefs about God developed in the minds of different people.
+Instead of stability, benefit and order in history, competing claims for each God's ultimate certainty led humanity to doubts, conflicts and to disastrous wars.

 According to Timothy Ryan :